StefanOffice/StefanOffice/README.md

 The components could be assembled in countless ways(more than toothpicks ever could) and best of all i could create my own components and was not limited by materials or tools, only by my own creativity, time and knowledge.
-Then i discovered Design Patterns,the blueprints of solutions and building blocks of systems, huge communities of focused and sharp minds with common interest and openness to share and learn.
+Then i discovered Design Patterns,the blueprints of solutions and building blocks of systems.
+I've found huge coding communities of focused and sharp minds with common interest and openness to share and learn.

 I am trying to keep this description short, so i will not go into more detail, but the more i learned about programming the more i was drawn in.
 I realized that i have found my ***drive and passion*** and that ***coding is something i really enjoy doing***.